Kingston Penitentiary

 Kingston Penitentiary (known locally as KP and Kingston Pen) is a former maximum security prison located in Kingston, Ontario, Canada, between King Street West and Lake Ontario.

 History

-Constructed from 1833 to 1834 and opened on June 1, 1835, as the "Provincial Penitentiary of the Province of Upper Canada", it was one of the oldest prisons in continuous use in the world at the time of its closure.
-Kingston Penitentiary was one of nine prisons in the Kingston area, prisons which had ranged from low-security facilities to the maximum-security facilities of Kingston Penitentiary and of Millhaven Institution, which was initially built to replace Kingston Pen.
+Constructed from 1833 to 1834 and opened on June 1, 1835, as the “Provincial Penitentiary of the Province of Upper Canada,” it was one of the oldest prisons in continuous use in the world at the time of its closure in 2013.
+Kingston Penitentiary was one of nine prisons in the Kingston area, prisons which ranged from low-security facilities to the maximum-security facilities of Kingston Penitentiary and of Millhaven Institution, which was initially built to replace Kingston Pen.